petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 The basic idea isn't that it's specifically wrong to change the  `_assets/grid-area-layout.css` file, but rather that CSS gets really messy, really fast, and there is a benefit to keeping the grid layout css clean and segregated for your own ease of layout maintenance.

 Grid area code is just weird enough to benefit from that extra segregation.

-## The Nuclear Option

-_Copypasting in `_assets/style.css` and `_assets/layout.css` can be like "You break it, you buy it"_

-You, as a consumer, can always take the nuclear option, even if the theme author should never resort to this.
-[See section below.]

-Since your theme is always a fork anyway, you can simply fork anything that is normally off-limits to theme developers, such as `_assets/style.css` and `_assets/layout.css`

-Why is it OK for you and not OK for a theme developer?
-For the same reason that you might not want to do that, yourself.
-As soon as you fork it, you own it, and you have to keep up with the changes on your own.

-For example, if rocket improves it's search or dark mode after you fork, you won't be able to get those improvements except through line by line manual code imports.
-So, just know what you're getting into if you take this approach.

 ## Careful delination of theme vs rocket files